Massmart

+The company has been owned by Bentonville, Arkansas-based retailer Walmart since 2011.

 History

 Massmart was founded in 1990, beginning with the acquisition of six Makro stores.
-It listed on the JSE Limited on 4 July 2000 at R12.50 per share.
+It was listed on the JSE Limited on 4 July 2000 at R12.50 per share until it was taken private by Walmart in 2022.
 Since its founding, Massmart has grown both organically and by acquisition.
 The firm acquisition history includes: